Systemic Lupus (cont.)

 - Brain irritation (manifested by seizures [convulsions] and/or psychosis, referred to as "lupus cerebritis")

-- Blood-count abnormalities: low white blood count (WBC) or red blood count (RBC), or platelet count on routine complete blood count testing
+- Blood-count abnormalities: low white blood count (WBC) or red blood count (RBC), or platelet count on routine complete blood count testing; leukopenia, anemia, and thrombocytopenia, respectively.
+Each of these are detectable with standard complete blood count testing (CBC).

 - Immunologic disorder (abnormal immune tests include anti-DNA or anti-Sm [Smith] antibodies, falsely positive blood test for syphilis, anticardiolipin antibodies, lupus anticoagulant, or positive LE prep test)